deepmodeling/APEX/README.md

   It should be noted that for various crystal structures, **users can further define slip parameters within the respective nested dictionaries, which will be prioritized for adoption**.
 In above example, the slip system configuration within the "hcp" dictionary will be utilized.

 ##### 3.1.2.7.
 Phonon Spectrum
 This function incorporates part of [dflow-phonon](https://github.com/Chengqian-Zhang/dflow-phonon) codes into APEX to make it more complete.
 This workflow is realized via [Phonopy](https://github.com/phonopy/phonopy), and plus [phonoLAMMPS](https://github.com/abelcarreras/phonolammps) for LAMMPS calculation.
+In APEX, this part includes the [SeeK-path](https://seekpath.readthedocs.io/en/latest/index.html) for automatically high-symmetry points searching for phonon calculation.

 *IMPORTANT!!*: it should be noticed that one will need the **phonoLAMMPS** package pre-installed within one's `run_image` for proper `LAMMPS` calculation of phonon spectrum.